AnyLog-co/documentation/99- INTERNAL & DRAFT sections (NOT publicly visible)/C- Reference Materials/01- configuration examples.md

 #### Initiating the scheduler
 AnyLog commands can be placed on the scheduler and be executed periodically.
 The command below initiates a scheduler.
-Additional information is available in the <a href="../alerts%20and%20monitoring.md#alerts-and-monitoring" target="_blank">Alrts and Monitoring</a> section.
+Additional information is available in the [Alrts and Monitoring](../alerts%20and%20monitoring.md#alerts-and-monitoring) section.

 <pre>
 run scheduler 1         # Note: users can define multiple schedulers - 1 indicates scheduler #1.
 Scheduler #0 is a system scheduler.